 - Sample Rhodes & Marshall Interview Questions

-The Fellowships listed below require a campus-level nomination prior to applying at the national level.
-Campus committees comprised of experienced Iowa State University faculty and staff members have been formed to review applicants for these awards and are availabe to support selected campus nominees.
-For information on additional fellowship and scholarship opportunities, consult the Nationally Competitive Awards Directory.
+The fellowships listed below require participation in the campus process.
+We have formed committees comprised of experienced Iowa State University faculty and staff members to support applicants and prepare them for the next steps if nominated.
+For more information on fellowship and scholarship opportunities, consult the Nationally Competitive Awards Directory.

-Candidates should complete and submit the Application for Nationally Competitive Awards prior to the campus deadline for complete review.
+Candidates should complete and submit the Application for Nationally Competitive Awards prior to the campus deadline to be eligible for review.

 |Fulbright||2nd Monday in September|